Powerful blog post titles stop people in their tracks. And that’s all you need to do with your title.

 Here are some that have been proven to work well in blog titles:

-Addressing the reader directly is a classic attention-grabbing technique.
+Addressing the reader directly is a classic attention-grabbing technique for blog post titles.

 And the key element in this kind of headline is simply the word ‘You’ or ‘Your’: